Wedding of Your Desire

 RELIGIOUS / NON-RELIGIOUS CEREMONIES

 While I am Catholic, I am not a practicing Catholic.
-Therefore, I will and do perform all types of ceremonies based upon your religious belief.
-However,
+Therefore, I will and do perform all types of ceremonies based upon your

-in an effort to not insult anyone because I am not familiar with your religion, I never, ever incorporate any religious quotes in a ceremony unless I am
+religious belief.
+However, in an effort to not insult anyone because I am not familiar with your religion, I never, ever

-asked to do so.
-And because I am not familiar with your religion, I will always rely on you to help me with whatever it is that you want me to say or do to
+I will always rely on you to help me with whatever it is that you want me to say or do to assure that it is done correctly.
+Each

-assure that it is done correctly.
-Each and every one of my vows are special, unique, individualized and very meaningful for each of my clients.
-Having
+and every one of my vows are special, unique, individualized and very meaningful for each of my clients.
+Having said that, if

 Non-Denominational Ceremonies

-A non-denominational is a ceremony that is not of a particular denomination and is based upon what couples want for their ceremony.
+A non-denominational is a ceremony that is not of a particular denomination and is based upon what couples want for their

 Religious Ceremony

-A particular denomination (e.g., Jewish, Catholic, Baptist, etc.) or combination of denominations; characterized by defining religious rituals or traditions
+A particular denomination (e.g., Jewish, Catholic, Baptist, etc.) or combination of denominations; characterized by defining

-from one or more denominations.
+religious rituals or traditions from one or more denominations.

 Non-Religious Ceremony

 There is no religion attached to this ceremony whatsoever.
-However, your ceremony is just as meaningful, warm, special, and loving as with any other
+However, your ceremony is just as meaningful, warm, special,

-ceremony.
+and loving as with any other ceremony.
 You can be as creative as you wish with your vows.

 Interfaith Ceremony